|

 Used in:

 Mark Claypool.
-The Effect of Latency on User Performance in Real-Time Strategy Games, Technical Report WPI-CS-TR-03-32, Computer Science Department, Worcester Polytechnic Institute, October 2003.
-Online at: ftp://ftp.cs.wpi.edu/pub/techreports/pdf/03-32.pdf
+The Effect of Latency on User Performance in Real-Time Strategy Games, Elsevier Computer Networks, special issue on Networking Issues in Entertainment Computing, Volume 49, Issue 1, Pages 52-70, September 2005.
+Online at: http://www.cs.wpi.edu/~claypool/papers/rts/

 We wrote some software that can measure the battery drain rate on a laptop PC.
 You can download the Visual C++ source code (with executable already made) here: